First Generation Students

 Find more information on first generation students, visit the Office of University Diversity and Inclusion's webpage I Am First Gen.

-First Generation Discussion Group
+BIPOC First Generation College Students Dialogue Group

 Students who have completed the course indicate they: